 My roles are varied and fluid and I am privileged to be involved in every area of school life.
 Roles include responsibility for upholding the Christian ethos and the Core Values of the Academy, which is something that is at the heart of who we are and of course the Education Brief.
 As Chaplain, I am responsible for those aspects of school life which address the Christian ethos more obviously than others.
-There are assemblies, Open door Christian union, prayer and community involvement.
+There are assemblies, Fearless Christian Union, prayer and community involvement.
 These set the tone, and enable the Academy to promote particular core values which are very much needed in daily life.
 I run after school clubs and activities for students which promote teamwork and taking responsibility.

 A main part of my role is providing additional pastoral support (a listening ear) for staff, students, their families and the community as a whole.
 Life today is very hectic and brings forth many challenges, so as a school we aim to support our local community in whatever way we can.
 I look forward to meeting you and providing support and encouragement along life’s journey.